machingclee/machingclee.github.io/static/media/256-dynamodb-crud.4daaf3ab.md

 - handler --- spaces/handler.ts (CRUD with DynamoDB)
 in [**this post**](/blog/article/AWS-CDK-in-Typescript-and-Python-with-Application-in-S3-Lambda-Functions-API-Gateway-and-DynamoDB#handler-----spaces/handler.ts-(CRUD-with-DynamoDB))

-Suppose that we have initiated an ddbClient by
+Suppose that we have initiated a `ddbClient` by
 ```ts
 const ddbClient = new DynamoDBClient({});
 ```